zorua98741/PS3-Rich-Presence-for-Discord/README.md

 * Your PS3's IP address 	(where the script will find your PS3 on the network)
 * My Discord developer application's ID 		(where the script will send presence data to)
 * A refresh time of 35 seconds 					(how often to get new data (minimum value of 15 seconds)
-* To show the PS3's temperature 				(self explanatory)
+* To show the PS3's temperature
-* To use a shared cover for PS2&PSX games   	(self explanatory)
+* To use a shared cover for PS2&PSX games
+* To display the time elapsed

 ### Using your own images